What is mumps?

 A person with mumps can spread the virus to others from 7 days before to 9 days after symptoms develop.
 If you have mumps you can help prevent spreading it to others by:

-- Staying at home for at least 5 days after your salivary gland swelling started.
+- Staying home from school, daycare, work and other group settings for at least 5 days after your salivary gland swelling started

 What is the home treatment?